Illinois Beach State Park: Access

-The entry to the beach is usually from a parking area on its north side: north of this carpark is usually the most crowded area in the summer time.
+The entry to the beach is usually from a parking area on its north side: north of this lot is usually the most crowded area in the summer time.
 South, the beach is less crowded and a mile of shoreline extends to an inlet into a wetland.
 Depending on weather conditions this inlet may be blocked by a berm from the lake waters, and again depending on weather conditions the water inside the berm may be significantly warmer than Lake Michigan which is rather cold until August.